 Land Rover Discovery SUV review

-“The Land Rover Discovery is great to drive and really spacious but it’s quite expensive”
+“The Land Rover Discovery is decent to drive and really spacious, but is far from the most economical SUV”

 - Entry-level engine has plenty of poke

 - Some extras should be standard

 - Higher CO2 emissions than rivals

 The Land Rover Discovery is a large SUV that offers an incredible mix of ability; it’s a serious off-road vehicle when you need it to be, yet it’s also good to drive on-road, luxurious inside and very comfortable.
 All of that means it doesn’t come cheap but the Discovery is still a very versatile and appealing car.

 Rivals include the Audi Q7, BMW X5, Mercedes GLE and Volvo XC90, though none of these can match the Land Rover for off-road ability.
 Those models do have their own benefits, particularly when it comes to electrification (the XC90 and X5 plug-in hybrids are excellent).

 The current Discovery has lost the recognisable, boxy looks of the previous version but the improvements to fuel economy, technology and handling mean it’s better than ever.
 In 2021, the Discovery was updated with some new lights and bumpers, plus a new ‘Pivi Pro’ infotainment system that was a pretty big improvement over the previous infotainment system.

 There’s plenty of safety kit in the Discovery and a luxurious interior that includes seven seats.
 The sixth and seventh seats aren’t just an afterthought, like they are in some seven-seat SUVs, because you can actually fit adults in there, although tall people might find it slightly cramped.